VersionLens/sthlmjs/slides/pascal.md

     commit: $VERSION_STORE_BACKEND_SHA
     url: https://github.com/VersionLens/version-store-backend-nodejs.git
 </code></pre>
+Note:
+- Source repositories on the bottom
+- As you can see the commit hash is a variable
+- Important: we use the commit hash from the source repository as the image tag.
+This is the core of GitOps, knowing exactly which version of a service is inside the Docker image, and then running as part of the app.

 Building a service image
 - We use Argo Workflows, which are like K8S Jobs on steroids <!-- .element: class="fragment" -->